ZestyTechnology/zesty-docs/docs/nimble/nimblev3/using.rst

-Using the Nimble V2
+Using the Flex
 ================

-The Nimble V2 is designed to be easy to use.
+The Flex is designed to be easy to use.
 Here are the basic tips to make it even better.

 Loading the filament
 --------------------